J&J suspends COVID-19 vaccine sales forecast

 J&J has said it doesn’t intend to profit from the vaccine.
 But it said in January that the shot could bring in between $3 billion and $3.5 billion in sales this year, as countries continue to fight variants of the virus.

-The vaccine notched $2.38 billion in sales last year, when people initially rushed to get protection from the coronavirus after the shots hit the market.

-Demand for initial vaccine doses and booster shots has since slowed.
+Demand for initial vaccine doses and booster shots has slowed since shots from J&J, Pfizer and Moderna entered the U.S. market last year.
 More than 82% of the U.S. population age 5 and older has already received at least one vaccination dose, according to the Centers for Disease Control and Prevention.

-Options from rival drugmakers Pfizer and Moderna also have been much more commonly used so far in the United States.
+Options from Pfizer and Moderna also have been much more commonly used in the United States.

-The CDC says nearly 17 million people have become fully vaccinated in the United States with J&J’s single-dose option.
-That compares to more than 125 million and 76 million who have received two-dose vaccinations from Pfizer and Moderna, respectively.

 U.S. regulators also have said that most Americans should receive the Pfizer or Moderna shots instead of J&J’s version due to a rare blood clotting problem tied to the shot.

-Vaccine sales are a small part of the total revenue picture for Johnson & Johnson, which also sells medical devices, consumer health products like Band Aids and a range of pharmaceuticals, including the cancer treatment Darzalex.
+Vaccine sales are a small part of the total revenue picture for Johnson & Johnson.
+The company also sells medical devices, consumer health products like Band-Aids and a range of pharmaceuticals.
+That includes the cancer treatment Darzalex, which brought in $1.86 billion in the quarter.

-Overall, the company posted adjusted earnings of $2.67 per share in the first quarter, as total revenue grew 5% to $23.4 billion.
+Overall, J&J’s profit fell 17% to $5.15 billion in the first quarter, as research and development costs and other expenses climbed.
+Adjusted earnings came to $2.67 per share, as total revenue grew 5% to $23.4 billion.

 Analysts expected, on average, earnings of $2.58 per share on $23.62 billion in revenue.